 As well as looking for a coating which explicitly states it can be used outdoors, you’ll also want to select one with the shortest drying/ curing time possible, and one which suits the temperature range you’ll be working in.

 For example, although the Gyeon Evo range is designed to work indoors and outdoors, you need to wait at least 12 hours before it can get wet and it should be applied between 15-25°C. If you live in the UK like myself, this can present issues because it’s hard to guarantee that it won’t rain within 12 hours and it’s typically only above 15°C for a few months in the year!

-The Pyramid Car Care coatings on the other hand are more forgiving.
-The coating is dry after 20 minutes, and can get wet after 4 hours.
-It can also be applied in lower temperatures without any issues.
+The Pyramid Car Care coatings on the other hand are more forgiving because they can get wet after 4 hours.
+They can also be applied in lower temperatures without any issues.
 I personally have used the New Era coating when it was 10°C.

 All in all, it is possible to ceramic coat a car outside.
 You just need to:

 - Select a suitable coating for outdoor use